 - Assisting investigations conducted by external authorities, including Police and Community Services.

 - Risk management of diocesan personnel who are alleged to have committed abuse against children.

-- Exploring and supporting the development of innovative interventions to address harm that may have been caused to specific groups, programs, parishes and faith communities within the diocese.
+- Exploring and supporting the development of innovative interventions to address harm that may have been caused to specific groups, programmes, parishes and faith communities within the Diocese.